diesh/Coaching-staging/AboutGagan.md

       <h2>Why Coaching</h2>
       <div class="row">
         <div class="8u 12u$(medium)">
           <p>After years in design leadership, coaching felt like a natural next step.
-I saw how the best ideas often stall—not from lack of effort, but from unclear direction, fractured trust, or fear of change.</p>
+I saw how the best ideas often stall, not from lack of effort, but from unclear direction, fractured trust, or fear of change.</p>

           <p>Coaching creates space to think, test, reflect, and act.
-It helps you cut through noise and move with intention—even in uncertainty.</p>
+It helps you cut through noise and move with intention, even in uncertainty.</p>

           <blockquote>
             You cannot be what you cannot see.
             — Marian Wright Edelman
           </blockquote>

           <p>My approach blends systems thinking, user-centered design, and strategic questioning.
-Whether you’re stepping into leadership, navigating a pivot, or trying to communicate with more impact—I’ll help you do it with clarity and purpose.</p>
+Whether you’re stepping into leadership, navigating a pivot, or trying to communicate with more impact, I’ll help you do it with clarity and purpose.</p>

           <h2>My Coaching Style</h2>
           <div class="cta-links"><p>